isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ???

-### <a name="Rt-axiom"></a> T.22: Specify axioms for concepts
+### <a name="Rt-axiom"></a>T.22: Specify axioms for concepts

 ##### Reason

 A meaningful/useful concept has a semantic meaning.
-Expressing this semantics in a informal, semi-formal, or formal way makes the concept comprehensible to readers and the effort to express it can catch conceptual errors.
+Expressing these semantics in an informal, semi-formal, or formal way makes the concept comprehensible to readers and the effort to express it can catch conceptual errors.
 Specifying semantics is a powerful design tool.

 ##### Example